Jigeesha-Yarra/Analog-clock/README.md

-An analog clock displays time using a traditional clock face with hour, minute, and second hands.
+Create an Analog Clock using HTML, CSS and JavaScript An analog clock displays time using a traditional clock face with hour, minute, and second hands.
 Creating an analog clock using HTML, CSS, and JavaScript involves designing the clock face with HTML and CSS, and using JavaScript to dynamically rotate the hands according to the current time.